PalaashAgrawal/allmond/README.md

     `nohup accelerate launch train.py &`

-### Optional (but very useful): Log progress to W&B
+### Optional: Log progress to W&B

 - [W&B](https://wandb.ai/) logging

-    -  Before logging any info to W&B (Weights and Biases), you need to setup a config file.
-This is very simple.

-        `wandb init`

-        If you're setting up for the first time, you will have to paste an API key, which you will get by navigating to the [wandb website](https://wandb.ai/), under User Settings (on the top right corner).
-Then, Create (or set) a project, where all the different training runs will be logged.
-Each project is like a folder, that organizes multiple training runs together, and separates them from a different project.
+    -  There is a very short process you need to first carry out to setup W&B your system.
+Navigate to [this](.docs/wandb.md) document for deets.

     - Edit `train.py`
         Set `log_wandb` to `True`.